UniMath/agda-unimath/src/structured-types/universal-reflexive-globular-type.lagda.md

 hold.

-The Hofmann-Streicher universe of presheaves on a category `𝒞` is the presheaf obtained by applying the functoriality of the right adjoint `ν : Cat → Psh 𝒞` of the _category of elements functor_ `∫_𝒞 : Psh 𝒞 → Cat` to the universal discrete fibration `π : Pointed-Type → Type`.
-More specifically, the Hofmann-Streicher universe `(𝒰_𝒞 , El_𝒞)` is given by
+The Hofmann–Streicher universe of presheaves on a category `𝒞` is the presheaf obtained by applying the functoriality of the right adjoint `ν : Cat → Psh 𝒞` of the _category of elements functor_ `∫_𝒞 : Psh 𝒞 → Cat` to the universal discrete fibration `π : Pointed-Type → Type`.
+More specifically, the Hofmann–Streicher universe `(𝒰_𝒞 , El_𝒞)` is given by

 ```text